xd009642/streamer-template/doc/03_audio_decoding.md

 crate.
 It seems to be the most thorough crate and provides a number of algorithms and parameters to tweak them.
 And what is software if not the desire for an abundance of knobs to twiddle?

+The resamplers in Rubato are either synchronous or asynchronous, but this is another collision of terminology between domains.
+An asynchronous resampler allows you to adjust the resampling ratio while the resampler is running.
+This could be useful for certain codecs or when using some sort of audio protocol that might adjust sample rate based on the bandwidth available.

+We're not going to change the sample rate so we don't really have to worry about this.
+But if you do work on an application where this can happen you should think about your maximum possible sample rate and the algorithm used.
+Changing the sample rate in certain ways can either be completely fine or change the aliasing effects in resampling so a wrong decision can increase the noise in the output!